Hey! I’m Domanique, the website strategist, SEO nerd, and founder of The Rebrand Lab.

 The Value of a Proven Web Design Process

-When you've designed dozens (or hundreds) of websites in the same niche, it eventually becomes like second nature.
-Seasoned designers move faster, know what to look for, where common problems occur, and how to create high-converting website pages without wasting time, and they charge accordingly.
+When you've designed hundreds of websites in the same niche, it eventually becomes like second nature.
+Seasoned designers move faster, know what to look for, where common problems occur, and how to create high-converting website pages without wasting time, so they charge accordingly.

 Lower-cost designers usually need more time to figure things out.
 This can stretch out project timelines and eat up their availability, especially if they're also figuring out how to juggle marketing their business, building a client base, and project management on their own.